avacai/DNID-game-project/README.md

 # DNID-game-project

-The assest.zip is the final change we made.
+The assets.zip is the final change we made.